Capri205/OBJoinCommands/README.md

 Currently any command that fails will fail silently.
 Something to be worked on later so we get better error reporting.
 I didn't want to spam the chat with fail messages if commands are broken.

+Shorthands:<br />
+Currently the plugin supports the @p shorthand, which translates to the player joining.
+You can use player names directly if you wish.<br />
+Support for more shorthands will be added as the plugin evolves.

+For the initial release there is a fixed 20 tick or 1 second execution delay imposed upon the command.
+This will become configurable later.

 Compiled for 1.18 with Java 17, but should work with older versions (up to a point).